Skip to main content

 Profitability Reports: It’s an Accrual World

-It’s important to look at your reports on an accrual basis.
-A cash basis is generally only useful for filing tax returns, and you cannot run your business using this method.
-It leaves too much out of the picture.
+A cash basis report is generally only useful for filing tax returns, and you should definitely no run your business using this reporting method.
+It leaves too much out of the picture and is a reflection of the work that was done months earlier.
+It is backwards looking and doesn't help you project forward.
 It ignores your receivables and payables, which means a good chunk of your cash flow isn't considered.

-Profit and Loss Comparison Accrual Basis
+Profit and Loss Comparisons - Accrual Basis

 On the other hand, if revenues went way up while costs were relatively flat, then you'll want to make sure you understand how you accomplished that.
 If you can identify the cause then you can hopefully develop a process to maximize it and sustain the increased profitability on a continuing basis.

-Monthly Profit and Loss Accrual Basis
+Monthly Profit and Loss Reports on an Accrual Basis

 The next thing you should look at regularly in order to analyze and increase profitability in your firm is the monthly profit and loss report.
-This allows you to examine trends and make sure that your data is normalized.
+Firm owners should have this report auto generated and emailed to the firm leadership team each month.
+It should be a regular part of your administrative cadence.

-For example, if you pay the same amount of rent every month, that amount should show up each month on the rent line item with 100% consistency.
+For example, if you pay the same amount of rent every month, that amount should show up on the rent line item with 100% consistency.
 What you may find when you look at a report like this is that you have some months with twice the amount and others missing the rent item.
 If this happens, it’s because the rent expense is coded as the payments clear the bank account.
 This is a common error.
 To correct this, enter bills on the first of each month (automate them) and then apply the payments to the bills.
 This way you have your data normalized.

 Profit and Loss Accrual by Project

-The profit and loss accrual by project report will help you manage your firm by project.
-You can see which ones were not profitable, or not as profitable, and start digging into those.
+If each project’s profitability is managed well, then your firm profits will take care of themselves.
+Reviewing accrual based profit and loss reports by project will help you manage your firm on a more granular level.
+You can see which projects were not profitable, or not as profitable, and start digging into those.

 As you are analyzing your projects, you should perform the same two analyses: Which ones did well, and why?
 Which ones did poorly, and why?